-- 7.1 Trees not proposed to be removed and which are within the site or construction work zone of influence are to be protected in accordance with AS 4970-2009 Protection of Trees on Development Sites. - 7.2 No building materials, builder's sheds and the like are permitted to be stored under the canopy of existing trees. - 7.3 The five (5) trees proposed to be removed are to be replaced with a minimum five (5) new canopy trees achieving a minimum height of 3m at a replacement ratio of at least 1:1.
-The trees are to be planted within the Hospital site boundaries. - Any trees on Council land or outside the site and development boundaries are not permitted to be removed under this REF approval as formal approval for their removal has not been granted. - 7.5 Trees No.1, 2,3, 4 and 5 are permitted to be removed in accordance with the Tree Removal plan at Figure 8 in the Arboricultural Assessment report prepared by Civica and dated 28 July 2024. - 7.6 Trees to be retained and within close proximity to the works are to be protected in accordance with the requirements outlined in the Arboricultural Assessment report prepared by Civica and dated 28 July 2024.
+- 7.1 Trees not proposed to be removed, and which are within the site or construction work zone of influence are to be protected in accordance with AS 4970-2009 Protection of Trees on Development Sites. - 7.2 No building materials, builder's sheds and the like are permitted to be stored under the canopy of existing trees. - 7.3 The five (5) trees proposed to be removed are to be replaced with a minimum of five (5) new canopy trees achieving a minimum height of 3m at maturity and at a replacement ratio of at least 1:1.
+The trees are to be planted prior to operation within the Hospital site boundaries. - 7.4 Any trees on Council land or outside the site and development boundaries are not permitted to be removed under this REF Determination.
+For trees on Council owned land, separate approval from MidCoast Council is required. - 7.5 Trees No.1, 2, 3, 4 and 5 are permitted to be removed in accordance with the Tree Removal plan at Figure 8 in the Arboricultural Assessment report prepared by Civica and dated 28 July 2023. - 7.6 Trees to be retained and within close proximity to the works are to be protected in accordance with the requirements outlined in the Arboricultural Assessment report prepared by Civica and dated 28 July 2023.